e-terven/data_structure/README.md

 ##### Asymptomatic Analysis: Time and Space Complexity

-O(N).......linear search (first part of the list preffered) O(N^2)
+O(N).........linear search (first part of the list preffered) O(N^2)
 O(logN)....binary search
-O(1).......highly efficient as the algorithm is not influenced by _the data unput_
+O(1).........highly efficient as the algorithm is not influenced by _the data unput_

 ----